sniper101jr/HiLowCardGame-JavaFX-/README.md

 # HiLowCardGame-JavaFX-
 This a Card game built using JavaFX.
-It is a High Low game in which the user has to guess if the next card to be dealt is higher or lower than the card on the deck
+It is a High Low game in which the user has to guess if the next card to be dealt is higher or lower than the card on the deck.

+Have Fun!

+NOTE: I USED JDK 10 FOR THIS